Sign up

 10. Return on Investment

 This email marketing metric calculates your email marketing campaigns’ profitability.
-To know whether sending emails is a profitable approach for you, you must monitor their return on investment.
+You must monitor their return on investment to know whether sending emails is profitable.

 Of all the digital marketing channels, email marketing provides the best return on investment.
-Whether email marketing is profitable should still be answered for you.
+Please let me know whether email marketing is worthwhile.

 Bottomline